grandmasteryu/actuationmodule/README.md

 ![f1]

 ![f2]: The force of current state of vn.out. **supply->positive; keep or exhaust->zero.**
 ![f3]: The effect of module's gravity and loads.
 In current experiment settings, it is always positive.
 ![f4]: The force corresponding to hte state of vn.in. **always negative.**
 ![f5]: The damp force of damper. **when motion direction is out, negative; when direction is in, positive**
 ![f6]: friction of the module. **when motion direction is out, negative; when direction is in, positive**

 Some constraints:
 ![f7]:
+![f5] is always with the same direction with ![f6].

 [f1]: http://chart.apis.google.com/chart?cht=tx&chl=F=F_o%2BF_G-F_i-f_D-f
 [f2]: http://chart.apis.google.com/chart?cht=tx&chl=F_o